-Atlanta-based VOC systems has a guest feedback system that lets people leave a message, about anything good or bad, to their hotel's general manager.
+Atlanta-based VOC systems have a guest feedback system that lets people leave a message, about anything good or bad, to their hotel’s general manager.

 The message is transcribed by software, checked for accuracy by a human, coded for emotion, and sent immediately to the person at the hotel who can handle the guest’s issue right away.
 They’ve all but eliminated the need for research by just making it easy to get things done!